vivliostyle/vivliostyle.org/_posts/2023-05-10-vivliostyle-book.md

  (The original article is [Vivliostyleの解説本が発売！](https://vivliostyle.org/ja/blog/2023/05/10/vivliostyle-book/)in Japanese)

-## A book that describes what you can do with CSS Typesetting
+## A book that describes what you can do with CSS typesetting

 The first book which explained Vivliostyle, “Making books with web technologies: Introduction to CSS typesetting and Vivliostyle” will be published commercially (a link to the e-bookstores is at the end of the text).
 The author is [Yuichiro Otsu](https://twitter.com/arinoth) of Libro Works, an editing production company with a strong IT background.
 Mr. Otsu has been a speaker at our "Vivliostyle User / Dev Meetup" events many times.